Fetcher/g11n/README.md

 welcome: ¡Bienvenido, amigo!
 ```

-It works in modular style also.
+It works in modular style too.

 ## Testing